learn-co-students/js-apis-readme-v-000/README.md

   "album_name" : "Take Me to Church EP"
 }
 ```
-Simliar to how JavaScript objects are defined with `{}`, the same goes for JSON.
+Similar to how JavaScript objects are defined with `{}`, the same goes for JSON.
 Inside of the `{}` we have our key/value pairs.
 The artist name for this chunk of data is **Hozier** and the track name is **Take me to church**.
 We might even guess this represents a song.
 Let's put JSON to work with our Ajax requests.

 ## Getting JSON with Ajax
 If we already know that the API we are using responds with JSON, we can use the jQuery function `$.getJSON`.
 This function performs an Ajax request and parses the response as JSON automatically.
 This means the callback receives a JavaScript object with the contents of the response data ready for us to use.